HitBTC Token (HIT) Price Reaches $0.11 on Top Exchanges

-HitBTC Token (HIT) traded up 0.9% against the dollar during the 24 hour period ending at 22:00 PM E.T. on September 7th.
-Over the last seven days, HitBTC Token has traded up 0.4% against the dollar.
-One HitBTC Token token can now be bought for about $0.11 or 0.00000431 BTC on cryptocurrency exchanges.
-HitBTC Token has a total market capitalization of $206.25 million and approximately $789,992.43 worth of HitBTC Token was traded on exchanges in the last 24 hours.
+HitBTC Token (HIT) traded 3.5% lower against the US dollar during the 1 day period ending at 19:00 PM ET on September 11th.
+During the last seven days, HitBTC Token has traded down 3.5% against the US dollar.
+One HitBTC Token token can currently be bought for about $0.11 or 0.00000425 BTC on popular exchanges.
+HitBTC Token has a total market cap of $206.25 million and approximately $849,409.80 worth of HitBTC Token was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.